AnandSidd/VirtualTrial/readme.md

 ## Description
-TRY-IT is a virtual dressing room application for >= Android 6.0.
+VirtualTrial is a virtual dressing room application for >= Android 6.0.

 It allows users to see how an outfit will look on them by using image processing and a body pose estimation model.